BenjaminEngelman/BenjaminEngelman.github.io/index.md

 ## Introduction

 Meat consumption is a highly controversial topic in nowadays society in terms of environment, health, and ethical reasons.
 This situation introduces different ways of consuming meat and divides people according to their behaviors such as vegan, vegetarian, occasional meat consumer, and people consuming large amounts of meats.
 In this data story, we will be telling you the tale about the consumption behavior of meat and vegetables on the household level.
-If you are interested in learning what are the factors influencing meat consumption or how does meat consumption influence other aspects of our alimentation this story is for you.
+If you are interested in learning what are the factors affecting meat consumption or how does meat consumption influences other aspects of our alimentation this story is for you.

 ## The Data